Time flies, and we’re now two years out from Athena’s FIP diagnosis. Find out how she’s been since my last update post.

-Our formerly outdoor girl, Athena, was diagnosed with Feline Infectious Peritonitis (FIP).
-I documented her treatment, and am now documenting her life after treatment.
+Our formerly outdoor girl, Athena, was diagnosed with Feline Infectious Peritonitis (FIP) in December of 2022.
+I documented her treatment through April 5, 2023, and am now documenting her life after treatment.
 Subscribe to my blog or check back on this page to learn about her journey.

 Check out my Veterinary Definitions and Resources page for useful veterinary definitions and resources to help understand the terms used in explanations of Athena’s diagnosis and treatment.